 Jaime is met at Riverrun by his cousin, Ser Daven Lannister, the new Warden of the West.
 He holds a parley with Ser Brynden Tully, but is unsuccessful in convincing him to release the castle.
 He then speaks with Brynden's nephew, Edmure Tully, the current Lord of Riverrun, who is held prisoner by the besieging forces commanded by Jaime's uncle and Cleos's father, Ser Emmon Frey.
 Emmon has been halfheartedly threatening to hang Lord Edmure every day, but Brynden the Blackfish has remained unfazed.

 Jaime, recognizing the need for a change in strategy, tells Edmure that he is to be released and returned to Riverrun.
 If he yields the castle, the garrison will be spared and all that wish to join the Night's Watch will be allowed to do so.
 If he does not surrender, the castle will be sacked and burned, and Jaime will return Edmure's child—by catapult—as soon as his wife Roslin Frey gives birth.
 Edmure decides to yield the castle and be taken to Casterly Rock as a prisoner, but not before allowing Brynden to escape by swimming under the Water Gate at night.
 Jaime is furious at this and sends some of his men to find him, but they are unsuccessful.

 Soon after taking the castle, Jaime receives a letter from Cersei asking for help.
-She has been imprisoned by the High Septon and is to go on trial.
+She has been imprisoned by the new High Septon and is to go on trial.
 Cersei requests Jaime as her champion in a potential trial by combat.
-Jaime does not reply to the letter and orders it to be burned.
+Jaime does not reply to the letter and orders Peck to burn it.

 A Dance with Dragons